 - The roof form must reflect the predominant and historic roof form found in the vicinity. - In most cases, the roof must be the most dominant feature and proportionally should be larger than walls.
 This improves the proportions of the building and roofs merge more easily into the landscape.
-An exception to this is shed-type chalets where a shallower pitch may be appropriate. - Chalet roofs must have overhanging low eaves and well-proportioned gable ends. - Variety of roof orientation and pitch adds richness to some chalet areas.
-In other areas, there is great consistency in roof form which must be adhered to. - Where proposals include dormer windows, the form (e.g pitched, catslide, eyebrow or flat) must reflect those found in the vicinity.
-Dormers must not be used on shedtype chalets.
+An exception to this is shed-type chalets where a shallower pitch may be appropriate. - Chalet roofs must overhang the eaves and gables and have well-proportioned gable ends. - Variety of roof orientation and pitch adds richness to some chalet areas.
+In other areas, there is great consistency in roof form which must be adhered to. - Where proposals include dormer windows, the form (e.g. pitched, catslide, eyebrow or flat) must reflect those found in the vicinity.
+Dormers must not be used on shed-type chalets.